 - Minor discomfort may be present that should be controllable by over-the-counter medications (Tylenol, Ibuprofen, etc.) or whatever you normally take for pain at home.
 No pain medication prescriptions will be provided on discharge.
-Any significant pain post-procedure would warrant a trip to the ER or a call to the ordering physician. - You can expect to stay in recovery for a minimum of 30 minutes after your procedure.
-You will be discharged home with a drain in place after your recovery time is complete. - Drain care, dressing change, and drain flushing information will be provided prior to discharge home if necessary.
-Occasionally, a drain is not actually placed, and fluid is just removed during this procedure.
+Any significant pain post-procedure would warrant a trip to the ER or a call to the ordering physician. - Recovery time will be up to the provider's discretion on the day of your procedure.
+However, you can expect to stay in recovery for a minimum of 30 minutes after your procedure.
+You will be discharged home after your recovery time is complete